bobmagicii/pony-app/README.md

 ## TODO

+ * Rename this app to something that is at least 20% cooler.
  * Find someone who can remake the same GIFs in high detail instead of lol pixel art.
  * Some ponies need more animations...
 Like Rarity has no sleep